BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 If the opponent leads on a land that produces white, it can be correct to wait.
 If you have a discard spell, you can open with that instead.
 Otherwise, sometimes it's correct to just play a land and pass.

-The reason is that U/W Landstill really needs to optimize mana in the early turns.
+The reason is that UW Landstill really needs to optimize mana in the early turns.
 If you play Xantid right away and the opponent uses Swords on turn 1, they've perfectly converted their mana into an efficient answer.

 If instead you wait, you can force them to use that same Swords on a turn when they wanted to do something else.
 Even just pushing the opponent into making on turn 2 a play they wanted to make on turn 1 is a small tempo gain.

-Even better, if the opponent taps out for **Meddling Mage** or another spell, a window opens to resolve Xantid, sequence Duress + Xantid, or build a more favorable sequence.

 ### Meddling Mage